 Plan your days.

 Decide in advance how and where you’ll spend the High Holidays.
-If you want to go to services, ask yourself the following questions:
+This year, with most of us remaining at home as much as possible, that question might seem moot.
+However, if you are a synagogue community kind of person, ask yourself the following questions:

 - “I’m not a member of a synagogue.
 What should I do?”

-Again, this sounds deceptively simple – but some High Holiday schedules seem to require an advanced degree to decipher!
-Consider the ages of your children.
-Will they be attending services with you?
-Are they old enough to sit through an adult service?
-If not, is there children’s programming available at your local synagogue?
-Babysitting?
+Consider the ages and stages of your children.
+What kind of experience do you want them to have?
 Are there family experiences designed specifically for everyone to worship together?
 Are there tot services, teen services, or some worship experiences exclusively for adults?
 You catch my drift.
 There are usually lots of options!
-Options allow for every member of the family to experience the holidays, but they can also drive you crazy if you haven’t figured out who goes where in advance.
-Plan ahead, line up your babysitters, and sign up for the appropriate children’s programs with plenty of lead time.
+Options allow for every member of the family to experience the holidays, but they can also drive you crazy if you haven’t made a plan in advance.

 Ready your wardrobe.